csse-uoft/city-digital-twin-ontology/Housing Potential Python/Housing Potential Documentation/Fire.md

     - This could be captured as a “capacity in use” metric of the actual ratio, however it is not worthwhile encoding this as it is too general to be useful for the use cases

-- There is the potential to link each catchment area to a specific fire station (corresponding to a sub-service of tor:emergency_service), however this is not
+- There is the potential to link each catchment area to a specific fire station (corresponding to a sub-service of tor:emergency_service), however this is not required by the use cases

 # Implementation of Fire Data in Mapping TTL